 - 3 tsp vanilla extract

-To make the frosting, add the softened butter to the bowl of a stand mixer fitted with the paddle attachment.
-Beat it on medium for about 1 minute.
+Add the softened butter to the bowl of a stand mixer fitted with the paddle attachment.
+Beat it on medium speed for about 1 minute.

 Add 2 cups of the powdered sugar, the salt, and vanilla extract.
 Beat on low speed until the powdered sugar is incorporated.